-The merchant Khalil is responsible for raising his children, and he is cruel to his son Khaled because of his constant recklessness and his failure to study or work with him, and his daughter Laila is in love with their neighbor Saeed.
+The merchant Khalil raises his children, and he is cruel to his son Khaled because of his constant recklessness and his failure to study or work with him, while his daughter Laila is in love with their neighbor Saeed.

 Khaled thinks about leaving home after a quarrel with his father.
 His mother prevents him from stealing his father’s money.
 Khalil refuses to have his eldest son Ibrahim join the popular resistance.